VP Eng | ILM Executive Coach | Neurodivergent | Chief Racoon Officer

 An exploration of the purpose, structure and outcome of one-to-ones to help you rock at them.

-June 07, 2022 | one-to-ones, management
+June 07, 2022 | new-manager, one-to-ones, management

 -